mysterygoose/bms_PSL010001/README.md

 ## Goal

-This repository aims to collect documentation about the module's BMS, with the overarching goal of learning how to communicate with it, enable discharge and retrieve module health information.
+This repository aims to collect documentation about the module's BMS, with the end goal of learning how to communicate with it, enable discharge and retrieve module health information.

 ## Component identification